samuel-x/unimelb-notes/COMP30023/lec8.md

 ## Threads vs Processes
 - Threads are a sequential executation

-- Threads vs Donald Trmp
+- Threads vs Single Process
 ![](lec8/lec87.png)

-More threads = more danger/reliability issues but also more performande Threads are just sub-processes
+More threads = more danger/reliability issues but also more performance Threads are just sub-processes

 ### Kernel vs User Threads
-- Kernel threads operate at OS level,
+- Kernel threads operate at OS level
-	- Scheduling
+	- Have scheduling
-- user threads operate with green using multi-threading
+- user threads operate using multi-threading
 	- It's slow af

-diferent ways of represent itself
+diferent ways of representing itself

 ### Process and Threads
 If youre doing threads then you can treat each thread as a representation for processes